 Besides, if we decide to blame the masses, we're just playing into the corporation's game of shrugging off externalities (recall the corporate messaging discussed in Part 3: "you did it yourself" and "just vote with your wallet").
 The very fact that the corporation tells us that this is the right response, is how we know it is not.

-THE PROBLEM IS THE CORPORATION'S BAD PROGRAMMING
+THE PROBLEM IS CORPORATISM’S BAD ROOT PROGRAMMING (AN INSTITUTIONAL PROBLEM)

 We created a machine.
 We programmed that machine with a purpose.
 And our machine is now efficiently carrying out its (nonsensical) task.
 If we want our machine to do something different, we have no choice but to reprogram it.